 This Spice Yourself Skinny Cheat Sheet will give you a head start on spice and food combinations!

 “Going on a diet” isn’t enough.
 Deciding to change your relationship with food and choose to eat anti-inflammatory has to be a lifestyle change.
 But don’t let that scare you!
-It’s a change your body is going to love and flourish in.
+As my clients have discovered through personal weight loss coaching, it’s a change your body is going to love and flourish in.
 It will transform your body.
 You’ll be healthy, full of energy and have healthy skin from head to toe.

 You’ll have a wide variety of tastes and textures to try.
 Take joy in these amazing real foods!
 Have fun exploring the different combinations and spices you can try.
 This will become your new normal.
 You won’t even have to think about it and you’ll have a healthy sustainable lifestyle that makes you feel and look your best.